bobbyg211/ultimate-carousel/README.md

 ### OPTIONAL

-### - limit perimeter slide percentage shown to half the width of the next slide
+### - limit perimeter slide percentage shown to the width of the next slide

 ### - option to show a bit of the next/previous slide